About Kasbah du Toubkal

 Easyjet, BA and Ryanair fly direct to Marrakesh from London.

-A free airport transfer is offered from Marrakesh airport to Kasbah du Toubkal on Saturday 5 June 2021 if you take the recommended flight or arrive at a similar time.
-Details of the recommended flight will be given once flight schedules are available.
+A free airport transfer is offered from Marrakesh airport to Kasbah du Toubkal on Saturday 5 June 2021 if you take the recommended flight as detailed below or arrive at a similar time.

 If you take a different flight or transfer independently the cost is £85 to the Kasbah from Marrakesh.
 The transfer from the Kasbah to Tigmi on Tuesday 8 June is included.